tyrus-tracey/CMPT461-GeomLogoTool/README.md

 pip install .
 ```

+For more details you can visit the GitHub pages of the two projects linked above

 ## Blender Add-on Installation Instructions
 Open Blender and navigate to Edit > Preferences.
 Go to Add-ons and click on the downward arrow on the top-right to access the drop-down menu for "Install from disk...".
 Locate the cloned Python scripts GeomDecalApplicator.py and RenderPanel.py to install.